AngelFA04/AngelFA04/README.md

 I'm a Software Developer focused on Backend development.
 My principal interests in technology are cybersecurity, data science, and electronics.

-🔭 I'm working as a Backend developer at Fairplay
+🔭 Python Developer at Globant

 📚 Information technology student at UNAM

 📗 Platzi Master student C4

-💻 Learning every day about cyber security

 ⚡ Science fiction lover